Understanding Parkinson’s Disease

 Do I Have Parkinson’s Disease?

-If you suspect you have Parkinson’s Disease, it’s important to consult a neurologist for a proper diagnosis.
+If you suspect you have Parkinson’s Disease, it’s essential to consult a neurologist for a proper diagnosis.
 Symptoms can vary and may be similar to other conditions.

 Does Parkinson’s Disease Run in Families?